dkruyt/ginlong-scraper/README.md

 In the case of two inverters (see note below) once you have the deviceid you can set up two seperate docker containers and just vary the deviceId in the environment variables.

+## Requirements
+* You have to order the Solis Cloud API access like described [here](https://solis-service.solisinverters.com/support/solutions/articles/44002212561-api-access-soliscloud).
+* You have to know the Solis Cloud API `KeyID` and `KeySecret`.

 ## Configuration